leducjjr/powershell/palworld/readme.md

 After launch, the script waits 3 seconds and checks whether the process has already exited — catching immediate crash-on-start scenarios before declaring success.

 Once running, the script keeps the window open and waits for input.
-Pressing **Enter** or **Ctrl+C** will shut down the server before exiting.
+Pressing **Enter** will shut down the server and exit cleanly.

 ### Server Shutdown
-When the script exits, it uses `taskkill /F /T` to force-terminate `PalServer.exe` and its entire process tree.
+When Enter is pressed, the script uses `taskkill /F /T` to force-terminate `PalServer.exe` and its entire process tree.
 This is necessary because PalServer spawns child processes on startup — killing only the parent would leave the actual server still running in the background. `taskkill /F /T` is compatible with Windows XP and later.

 ---